madheshiyaraj562-cmyk/Weather_Station/README.md

 ---

-### 🗣️ Speech Recognition

-Voice commands are converted into text using **Google Cloud Speech-to-Text**.

-The resulting text is then interpreted by the ESP32-S3 to determine which action or weather information the user requested.

-The project is intentionally designed so that the ESP32-S3 handles the device logic while cloud services provide computationally expensive services such as speech recognition.

----

 ### 🔊 Offline Spoken Responses

 Instead of generating speech dynamically on the ESP32, the project uses a **DFPlayer Mini with a curated library of approximately 98 MP3 clips**.